Bar-2020/msapps-assignment/backend/README.md

 Query Parameters:
 page: Page number (default: 1)
 per_page: Number of images per page (default: 9)

-order_by: Sorting order (options: "id", "date"; default: "id")
+- order_by: Sorting order (options: "popular", "latest", "id", "date"; default: "popular") <!-- The sorting options include "popular" and "latest".
+Apologies for the oversight in not including sorting by "id" and "date". -->

 category: Image category (optional)
-Response: JSON array of image objects from Pixabay API

-### GET /images/sortById

-Fetches images sorted by ID.
-Query Parameters:
-page: Page number (default: 1)
-per_page: Number of images per page (default: 9)
-Response: JSON array of image objects from Pixabay API

-### GET /images/sortByDate

-Fetches images sorted by date.
-Query Parameters:
-page: Page number (default: 1)
-per_page: Number of images per page (default: 9)
 Response: JSON array of image objects from Pixabay API

 ## Environment Variables